stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/markdownsaveoptions/set_tablecontentalignment/_index.md

 ## MarkdownSaveOptions::set_TableContentAlignment method

-Sets a value that specifies how to align contents in tables when exporting into the **Markdown** format.
-The default value is **Auto**.
+Sets a value that specifies how to align contents in tables when exporting into the [Markdown](../../../aspose.words/saveformat/) format.
+The default value is [Auto](../../tablecontentalignment/).

 ```cpp
 void Aspose::Words::Saving::MarkdownSaveOptions::set_TableContentAlignment(Aspose::Words::Saving::TableContentAlignment value)